 - Identify and support opportunities for partnerships, and capacity-building across government and community to increase employment and accessibility of persons with disabilities

 - Communicate and gather input from the public on matters related to fulfilling its mandate

 Minister’s Council on Employment and Accessibility Members

-- Dr. Gary Birch, Executive Director of the Neil Squire Society
+- Dr. Gary Birch, executive director, Neil Squire Society

-- Michael Edgson, Investment & Retirement Planner, RBC Financial Planning
+- Michael Edgson, investment and retirement planner, RBC Financial Planning

-- James Ho, Founder, CEO Mainstream Broadcasting Co.
+- James Ho, founder and chief executive officer, Mainstream Broadcasting Co.

-- Kevin McCort, President and CEO, Vancouver Foundation
+- Kevin McCort, president and chief executive officer, Vancouver Foundation

 Council Member Biographies